Jericho (2016 TV series)

-Jericho is a period drama series created and written by Steve Thompson and directed by Paul Whittington.
+Jericho is a British period drama television series created and written by Steve Thompson; it was directed by Paul Whittington.
 The eight-part series premiered on ITV between 7 January and 25 February 2016.
 The series re-imagines the building of the Ribblehead Viaduct (renamed the Culverdale Viaduct) as a Western-inspired story.
 It is set in the fictional town of Jericho, a shanty town in the Yorkshire Dales of England, which springs up around the construction of a railway viaduct in the 1870s.

-In April 2016 ITV confirmed that a second series of the show was not going to be commissioned.
-The series is available via streaming video in the USA on Acorn TV, beginning 11 July 2016.
+In April 2016, ITV confirmed that a second series of the show was not going to be commissioned.
+The series was available for streaming video in the USA on Acorn TV, beginning 11 July 2016.

 Premise

 The series focuses upon the shanty town of Jericho, home to a community that will live, thrive and die in the shadow of the viaduct they have been brought together to build.